For credit courses, admission to Lakeland is open to:

 - Follow the admissions and registration procedures established by the other institution.

-- Have official transcript(s) sent to Lakeland’s Office of Admissions/Records upon completion of the course(s).
+- Have official transcript(s) sent to Lakeland’s Office of the Registrar upon completion of the course(s).
 It is the student’s responsibility to ensure the transcript(s) are received.

 Students may be required to provide a college catalog, course syllabus, and/or names of textbooks to determine course equivalencies.